chuckcscccl/chuckcscccl.github.io/rustlr_project/bumpast.md

 (in Cargo.toml).
 Although user code do not need to reference the crate directly, the generated parser code does.

-The disadvantage of bumpalo is that it bipasses some of the memory safety checks of Rust.
+The disadvantage of bumpalo is that it bypasses some of the memory safety checks of Rust.
 Bump-allocation is not recommended if frequent changes are made to the allocated structures.
 They are appropriate if the AST remains relatively stable once created, with few changes if